andresvillaec/andres-villavicencio-bp-frontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Set server api url in environments/environments.ts
+If you get any issues related to CORS in main.ts file uncomment this sentece //cors: true,

 ## Code scaffolding